dougalrm/aider-patterns-wow/data/docs/using_metrics_to_identify_impediments_and_improve_delivery_efficiency.md

 The speed at which work flows through the system is limited by its slowest step or constraint.
 Any optimizations that don't address this constraint will not produce the expected efficiency improvement. [**Theory of Constraints**](https://www.leanproduction.com/theory-of-constraints/).

-Some teams have made their end-to-end analysis easier by [**ensuring their Definition of Done (CDF Pattern)**](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/87fd8010-884c-426f-a99c-58b8fbe17df8.aspx) means released to production.
+Some teams have made their end-to-end analysis easier by [**ensuring their Definition of Done**](https://schroders365eur.sharepoint.com/sites/myschroders/content/Pages/CorporatePages/cA5DcI8h54ye17yXUNla6w/87fd8010-884c-426f-a99c-58b8fbe17df8.aspx) means released to production.

 ## How to Use Metrics to Identify Impediments and Improve Delivery Efficiency